 You can read the 'How to rent' guide on GOV.UK.

 There are extra rules that might protect you from being evicted if you've complained to your landlord or asked for repairs.
 Read more about what to do if you're being evicted for asking for repairs.

 If your landlord charged fees during your contract

 Your landlord can’t make you leave your home unless they’ve gone to court to get a possession order and a warrant for eviction - this means they can use court bailiffs to evict you.
-If they try to force you to leave before this, it’s an illegal eviction - contact your nearest Citizens Advice for help to challenge it.
+If they try to force you to leave before this, it’s an illegal eviction - you can talk to an adviser for help to challenge it.